Information for Prospective Students from France

 - A typical French Baccalaureat requirement for a course with a BBB/BBC/BCC A level entry requirement is a 13/20 overall.

-For International Baccalaureate (IB) applicants we require between 32 and 38 points depending on the programme applied for.
+- For International Baccalaureate (IB) applicants we require between 32 and 38 points depending on the programme applied for.
+Full details can be found here.

 For Masters programmes, SOAS will accept the Licence with a minimum 'bien' and the Diplôme from a grande école with a mark of 13.